kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

 Finalizing a Multilanguage Email Campaign
 =========================================

-A/B testing results in a successful email campaign which is launched.
+Finalize A/B testing results in a successful email campaign which is launched.
 It must be finalized before the launch, then all contacts will receive the campaign in their own language.

 Endpoint
 --------